-Network members are not ‘add-ons’ to the casework but are integral to case and safety planning.
+Network members are not ‘add-ons’ to the case work but are integral to case planning and safety planning.
 In this integrated practice approach, network members are essential to enhancing safety as they keep in regular contact with the young person and their family take specific actions when situations become fragile or dangerous, and listen and respond to the young person and their worries.

 Why have safety and support networks?

 Safety and support networks assist at all stages along the child protection continuum.
-During transition to adulthood, the safety and support network can provide ongoing assistance and support for the young person transitioning from care.
-They can assist with practical matters such as accessing Centrelink and housing.
+During transition to adulthood, the safety and support network can provide ongoing assistance and support for the young person transitioning to adulthood.
+They can assist with practical matters such as accessing Services Australia (formerly Centrelink) and housing.
 They can also strengthen the young person’s sense of belonging to his or her community by helping them to form connections.